Hierophilia (Sacred Objects)

 In practice

 Expression is overwhelmingly private and internal.
-It may take the form of fantasy, or of arousal in response to religiously coded imagery, settings, sounds, or objects encountered in art, media, ritual, or memory.
-Griffiths notes that documented examples in the older literature range from the use of devotional items as erotic props to fantasy built around clergy roles.
-Because the interest touches deeply held beliefs, the person's own or others', those who experience it rarely speak of it openly, and it tends to remain a solitary, contained interest rather than a shared scene.
+It commonly takes the form of fantasy, or of arousal triggered by religiously coded imagery, architecture, music, incense, or objects met in art, media, ritual, or memory.
+Griffiths notes that documented examples in the older literature run from the use of devotional items as erotic props to fantasy built around clergy roles.
+Because the interest touches beliefs held deeply by the person or by people around them, those who experience it seldom discuss it, and it tends to stay a solitary, contained interest rather than a shared scene.

 Psychology